springer12/simplisafe-python/docs/system.rst

 V3 Properties
 -------------

-If a ``System`` object should be a V3 system, it will automatically come with additional properties:
+If a :meth:`System <simplipy.system.v3.SystemV3>` object should be a V3 system, it will automatically come with additional properties:

 .. code:: python